wclr/cycle-async-driver/README.md

 ##With `cycle-async-driver`

-But actually it could a little bit be simpler.
-With `cycle-async-driver` helper you can **eliminate 80% of boilerplate** from your *lazy* File System readFile driver:
+But actually it could be a little bit simpler.
+With `cycle-async-driver` you can **eliminate 3/4 of boilerplate** from your *lazy* File System readFile driver:

 ```js
 import {Observable as O} from 'rx'